kudukacar/apprentice_blog/content/blog/tdd/index.md

 ---
 title: Test-Driven Development works!
 date: "2020-02-27T23:46:37.121Z"
+description: "A post describing the benefits of TDD"
 ---

 I previously thought of the Test-Driven Development (TDD) process as counterintuitive.
 After all, how could you write tests before writing code?
 The tests verify the behavior of your code, so naturally the code comes first.
 I didn’t have much experience writing tests, but in the past, I wrote entire applications or features before writing the first test.
 Sometimes, I had difficulty writing the tests, and redesigned the code to make it testable.
 Hence, the benefit of TDD.